Nonprofit marketing – from the inside out

 For me, this statement nicely sums up the point of Sybil F. Stershic’s new book, Share of Mind, Share of Heart: Marketing Tools of Engagement for Nonprofits.

-There are dozens of books out there on marketing your nonprofit to attract new supporters through agencies and which promulgate the fact that facebook likes are within your hand’s reach at TheMarketingHeaven.com.
-But this is the first book that I’ve read that specifically targets marketing “from the inside-out.”
+There are dozens of books out there on marketing your nonprofit and o attracting new supporters through agencies.
+As a matter of fact, facebook likes are within your hand’s reach at TheMarketingHeaven.com.
+But this is the first book that I’ve read that specifically targets facebook marketing “from the inside-out.”
 That is, this book focuses on the people who work or volunteer for you.

 Sybil reminds us that “people’s passion for the mission should not be taken for granted” something I repeatedly tell fundraisers who feel frustrated with their board members.